curosim/alphv-collections-crawler/README.md

 The results are displayed in a CLI table, additionally results are saved to a JSON file (filename defined in config).

-## !!!
-In development, not ready to use, can break any time. !!!

 **Onion Service:**
 ```
 alphvmmm27o3abo3r2mlmjrpdmzle3rykajqc5xsj7j7ejksbpsa36ad.onion